-Olam began its South American operations in 2002, when we started our cashew nuts business in Brazil.
-Since then, we have built up leadership positions in Brazil for coffee and cotton, and engaged in sugar, rice and wheat trading as well as the import and distribution of spices.
+Olam began its South American operations in 2002 with our cashew nuts business in Brazil.
+Since then, we have built leadership positions in Brazil for coffee and cotton, and engaged in sugar, rice and wheat trading as well as the import and distribution of spices.
 We have established our Risk Management Services business, serving leading companies, cooperatives and producers of sugar, coffee, cotton, soya and corn.

-In 2005, we began our peanut operation in Argentina, and have since emerged, as one of the country’s strong integrated players in the area of large-scale peanut farming, shelling and blanching.
-We also participate in soy and corn farming to complement our peanuts business.
+In 2005 we began our peanut operation in Argentina and have since emerged as one of the country’s strongest integrated players in large-scale peanut farming, shelling, and blanching.
+We also engage in soy and corn farming to complement our peanut business.

-In the Andean countries, we began our coffee operations in Peru in 2006, and followed this by setting up operations in Colombia the following year we extended operations into Colombia.
+In the Andean countries, we began our coffee operations in Peru in 2006, the following year we extended operations into Colombia.
 Today we are among the largest coffee exporters in these countries.
 We are also the largest paprika exporter through our spices business from Peru.

-Today, we have a significant upstream presence across South America for peanuts, dairy, soy, corn, beans, teak, and more recently, cotton.
-Concurrently, we also maintain a significant mid-stream presence on the continent in coffee and peanuts.
-Leveraging this strong upstream and midstream network, we plan to explore other value chain adjacencies for new products that will add to our South American scope and presence.
+Today, we have a significant upstream presence across South America for peanuts, dairy, corn, beans and teak.
+We also maintain a significant mid-stream presence on the continent for coffee and peanuts.
+We plan to explore other value chain adjacencies for new products that will add to our South American scope and presence.